Probate Q&A Series

 • If there is no spouse or descendant, parents inherit; if none, siblings inherit; and so on.

-You prepare a proposed distribution for the court’s approval.
-After the court signs off, you transfer assets to each heir and file a final accounting under G.S.
-28A-24-2.
-Once the court confirms the accounting, the estate closes.
+You prepare a proposed distribution and, if required, reflect it in the estate accounting.
+After distribution, you file a final accounting under G.S.
+28A-21-2.
+Once the clerk approves the final account, the estate may be closed.

 Key Steps at a Glance

-• File a petition for administration and secure letters of administration.
+• Apply for letters of administration and secure letters of administration.

-• Post a bond unless waived by the court.
+• Post a bond if required by law.

 • Inventory assets and value the estate.